jphein/boxen/README.md

 spice – virt-viewer for KVM Virtualization software.
 Can provide remote access to local or remote desktops of ANY kind you can virtualize. x2go - Linux remote desktop for local or remote servers.
 ```
-Open source zeroclient VDI project based on Ubuntu Linux [LTSP] and [KVM-VDI]
-[LTSP] provides thinclient driven session based remote desktop for:
-Linux, Windows, and MacOS using ldm, xfreerdp, and xtightvncviwer respectively.
-It also, provides fatclients for Ubuntu Desktop.
-[KVM-VDI] provides VDI based remote desktop for all OS's using KVM and Spice.
-It uses GlusterFS for clustered storage and CTDB for shares.
-Epoptes provides management and live interaction with all clients.

 Roadmap: Create live image for both server, and client.
 Create PXE menu installer for both client and server.